ArifRoktim/systems/p01/README.md

 ### void echo()
 Inputs:  char \*\* args
 Returns: Nothing
 Echos the strings in args to STDOUT
+Echos variables.
+Variables are denoted by a dollar sign in front of them

 ### void print_prompt()
 Inputs:  None